visgl/deck.gl/docs/layers/grid-cell-layer.md

 * Default: `true`

 Whether to enable grid elevation.
-If se to false, all grid will be flat.
+If set to false, all grid will be flat.

 ##### `fp64` (Boolean, optional)